cloudmesh/technologies/chapters/tech/r.md

 | section  | Application and Analytics |
 | keywords | Application and Analytics |

-:o; doe not cite the main web page
+:o: doe not cite the main web page

 R [ :o: ref missing ] is a free implementation of the S programming language, which was originally created and distributed by Bell Labs.
 It can be used to